 While many of students' health issues can be met by Health Services, there are times when referrals to community providers are necessary.
 At such times, the Student Health Insurance Plan provides coverage worldwide and allows students to seek care from any licensed provider, once the referral from RISD Health Services is made.
 Students also have access to a nationwide Preferred Provider Network, as well as a national network of member pharmacies.

 When students use a preferred provider, their out-of-pocket expenses can be limited as students’ coinsurance expenses are based on negotiated Preferred Provider fees.
 The Plan provides coverage for expenses relating to injury or sickness including diagnostic testing, lab and x-ray services, doctor visits, and prescription drugs.

-It is your responsibility to carefully compare your current insurance plan with that offered by RISD through University Health Plan to ensure that the coverage is truly comparable.
-Should you choose NOT to take the insurance plan sponsored by RISD and offered through University Health Plan, you are attesting to the fact that you are familiar with both plans and will be responsible for providing for your medical and/or mental health needs should your own insurance prove insufficient.
+It is your responsibility to carefully compare your current insurance plan with that offered by RISD through University Health Plans to ensure that the coverage is truly comparable.
+Should you choose NOT to take the insurance plan sponsored by RISD and offered through University Health Plans, you are attesting to the fact that you are familiar with both plans and will be responsible for providing for your medical and/or mental health needs should your own insurance prove insufficient.

 We encourage you to read the information provided and take the time to make an informed decision regarding your health coverage.
 To enroll in the University Health Plans or should you have questions regarding the Student Health Insurance Plan, please contact University Health Plans directly at firstname.lastname@example.org or 833-251-1147.